ninchat/ninchat-api/api.md

 	- "member" enables it for both members.
 	- "agent" enables it for the member who accepted the audience.
+	- "customer" enables it for the member who requested the audience.

 ### File